The more I travel, the more I am obsessed with creating the perfect minimalist packing list.

 As a budget-conscious solo female traveller who works remotely, it is important for me to have a minimalist travel packing list where I can fit all my belongings into a carry-on that weighs less than 7kg.
-I like having a small backpack so I can move around easily and also I can save money from checking in my luggage.
+I like having a small backpack to move around easily and save money from checking in my luggage.

 I use the following minimalist travel packing list for almost all my trips.
-But mind you, I mostly go to warmer destinations like Singapore and Bali and do not have any particular activities in mind (i.e. multi-day hiking, snorkelling, etc).
+But mind you, I mostly go to warmer destinations like Singapore and Bali and do not have any particular activities (i.e. multi-day hiking, snorkelling, etc.).
 And the travel packing list is tailored for females (I am not familiar with what toiletries or other things men have to bring).